Pessimism Traps and Algorithmic Interventions: Introduction

-Our paper aims to formalize this notion of pessimism traps and clarifies its relevance to algorithmic decision-making.
-We explore the theoretical model of \textit{information cascades} (also referred to as ``herding" in \cite{mossel1, pathological}) to shed light on different aspects of decision-making under uncertainty and the role of pessimism in such contexts.
-Using this model, we propose an intervention to break pessimism traps and redirect the population into a favorable state.
+Our paper extends Morton's qualitative description of pessimism traps (summarized in Appendix~\ref{appendix:features}) with mathematical formalism and studies algorithmic decision-making within this formalism.
+We explore the theoretical model of \textit{information cascades} (also referred to as ``herding'' in the opinion dynamics literature \cite{mossel1, pathological}) to shed light on decision-making under uncertainty and pessimism in such contexts.
+Using this model, we propose interventions to break pessimism traps and redirect the population into favorable states.